SDGforskning/sdg-strings/README.md

 Instead of trying to find the "right" answer, we think multiple mappings (which can capture different views of relatedness) are a good idea.
 But in order for these to have meaning, documentation must explain a) what it is supposed to find (i.e. how the SDG was interpreted and what research is considered relevant), and b) how the mapping is done.
 We have written our own strings because we believe there is currently a gap for this kind of mapping.
 In short:

 - Our strings allow mapping of research to individual SDG targets ("target-level").
 This is useful for identifying where a research set is focused within an SDG.
 They can be combined to examine the whole SDGs ("goal-level").
-- We provide two types of strings: *action* and *topic* approaches, which have different interpretations of "relevance"
+- We provide two types of strings: *action* and *topic* approaches, which have different interpretations of "relevance".
 - The strings are manually curated.
 They map at the publication-level (rather than journal or subject cluster), using traditional search methods (e.g. matching terms in the titles, abstracts and keywords).
-The benefit of this is that it is easier to understand why a result is in or out, but sacrifices potential additional recall provided by machine learning.
+The benefit of this is that it is easier to understand why a result is in or out, the drawback that we sacrifice potential additional recall provided by machine learning.
 - For each string and target, we document :
   - How we have interpreted which research themes should be considered "relevant" to each SDG target
   - Sources we have used to identify search terms and/or define terminology